Road Bike Buyer’s Guide

 Centaur - Entry-level has a different meaning for Campagnolo, so you can expect lightweight materials and 11sp for its most basic offering.

 Potenza - Available only as a 2x11 gearing setup, Potenza replaced earlier iterations (Veloce and Athena) as an all-rounder groupset.

 Chorus - As with other upscale groupsets, Chorus brings in even more lightweight materials such as carbon fibre and titanium.

 Record - As the flagship groupset, lightweight alloys, carbon fibre, and titanium are standard.

 Super Record - as the name suggests, quality and luxury go one step further with Super Record which is often reserved for only the most exquisite road machines on the market.

 Campagnolo was late to the electronic groupset party having released their first electronic groupset some ten years after Shimano introduced Di2 to the world.
 You can now order Chorus, Record and Super Record as an EPS (electronic power shift) groupset.

 The pros and cons of disc brakes and rim brakes are the subjects of an ongoing debate, both sides with their merits.
 In a nutshell, disc brakes are fast becoming the norm on new road bikes since they’re renowned for their excellent stopping power in all weather conditions.

+Since the rotors and hydraulic mechanisms add a little more to the bike’s overall weight, you’ll still find rim brakes on weight-sensitive bikes such as out-and-out climbing rigs.
 Rim brakes are often more affordable and easier to maintain than disc brakes; however, as technology improves, it’s only a matter of time until budget-friendly bikes come with a disc brake option.